PhaySometh/KhodKquiz/README.md

     -   Share link and code for realtime use
 -   **Quiz feature**
     -   User can do Coding Language base quiz(C program, C++, JS, ...) which is API call for Pre-built Multiple Choice Question.
-        -   For Quizzes choice is like C program I, C program II, C program III, or C program Begineer, C program OOP...
+    -   For Quizzes choice is like C program I, C program II, C program III, or C program Beginner, C program OOP...
     -   Real Timed Countdown (Kahoot inspire...)
 -   **Score given**
     -   High score base on answer speed and corrected answer